 Blood pressure level is one of the brightest indicators of health status.
-Most often the need to take the pvr test is remembered for diseases of the cardiovascular system.
+Most often, the need to take the PVR test is remembered for cardiovascular system diseases.
 One of the most common diseases on earth is hypertension.
-Hypertension can lead to heart attack, stroke and other diseases and disorders of the cardiovascular system.
+Hypertension can lead to heart attack, stroke, and other diseases and disorders of the cardiovascular system.
 Arterial hypertension is very often asymptomatic.

 You should do this regularly when: